 There are three types of special students: non-degree students, visiting students, and workshop students.

-A student who has a bachelor's degree from an accredited university may be admitted to this category when 1) the student is unable to complete full admission requirements prior to the beginning of courses in which the student wishes to enroll, or 2) there is uncertainty about program appropriateness by either the student or a program representative.
+A student who has a bachelor's degree from a regionally accredited institution of higher education may be admitted to this category when 1) the student is unable to complete full admission requirements prior to the beginning of courses in which the student wishes to enroll, or 2) there is uncertainty about program appropriateness by either the student or a program representative.
 Non-degree status must be approved by the program in which the student would take graduate courses.
 Non-degree students complete the application for admission as directed by the graduate program of interest.

 Non-degree students may take a maximum of 6 hours and are not eligible for federal financial aid.
 Students admitted to non-degree status are not assured of admission to a degree program.